srhallx/EurekaBotGuides/guides/integrate_qna_maker.md

 	```
 	msbot secret --clear --secret <YOUR SECRET HERE>
 	```

+	- Note - if you have more than one .bot file in your project, you'll need to be explicit about the .bot file path by passing in a `-bot <PATH TO BOT FILE>` parameter OR delete the other .bot file so only one exists in the project root

 1. Add the following json to your .bot file anywhere in the `services` node array and replace with your knowledge base ID, endpoint key, host URL and then save
 	```